Managing home improvement projects – lessons learned

 And the biggest lessons of all?

-- As part of selecting the people to work with us on our home improvement project, I invited them all round to the property together and provided pizza and beer.
+- As part of selecting the people to work with us on our home improvement project, I invited them all to the property together and provided pizza and beer.
 Once they were all there, I talked everyone through the plans and especially some of the sequencing around the services.
 This generated a lot of useful discussion between each of the trades along the lines of “I didn’t realise that – in that case, what I could do is …….”.
 The session was supposed to last an hour and went on for three.
 It turned out to be extremely useful and it allowed each of the trades to dovetail their efforts and avoid what would otherwise have been delays and issues.
 It also meant everyone knew the overall impact if delays did occur.
 We had a 6-week schedule, recognised by all as very tight.
-We finished all the work inside 6 weeks and the original budget.
+We finished all the work in less than 6 weeks and the original budget.
 Without this session and similar ones that followed, we would never have met the schedule.
-And here’s the thing – some of the original contractors we wanted to involve refused to take part in this session, saying they did not see the point.
+And here’s the thing.
+Some of the original contractors we wanted to involve refused to take part in this session, saying they did not see the point.
 We thanked them for their interest and replaced them with someone else who did.

 Good luck with your project; if you follow the above hopefully you will get exactly what you want for the cost you expect to pay.